-On a national level, but still part of implementing a global leadership strategy, will be NGS' stronger focus on nationalizing the Height Modernization program.
-Begun in 1998 through a report to Congress, this program has been implemented predominantly on a state-by-state basis.
-This has had the unfortunate effect of unbalancing the ability of NGS to serve its constituents on a national level.
+On a national level, but still part of the implementation of a global leadership strategy, NGS will have a stronger focus on nationalizing the Height Modernization program.
+Begun in 1998 through a report to Congress, the program has been implemented predominantly on a stateby-state basis.
+This has had the unfortunate effect of unbalancing NGS' ability to serve its constituents on a national level.
 Such a change clearly takes time to implement.
-The first step will be for NGS to engage with the Federal Geodetic Control Subcommittee on this change of direction.
-Additionally, NGS must actively engage with its current Height Modernization partners to develop a plan which transitions the efforts involved with Height Modernization in the next 10 years toward a more national approach.
-Such a plan to nationalize the program will likely involve directing Height Modernization efforts toward the (previously mentioned) goals of "Modernize CORS" and "Improve Gravity Field Modeling".
+The first step will be for NGS to engage with the Federal Geodetic Control Subcommittee on the change of direction.
+Additionally, NGS must actively engage with its current Height Modernization partners to develop a plan which transitions Height Modernization efforts in the next ten years toward a more national approach.
+A plan to nationalize the program will likely involve directing Height Modernization efforts toward the (previously mentioned) goals of "Modernize CORS" and "Improve Gravity Field Modeling".